 What ways does history influence your decision-making in your current role?

 We never want to repeat the bad parts of history, right?
 In fact, it makes sense for the Interior Department to correct bad history where we can and move our agency and country forward.
 For example, our Federal Indian Boarding School Initiative seeks to bring closure to generations of Indigenous people whose family members were victims of that awful policy era in our country: “Kill the Indian, save the man.”

 We are in a new era now, and we must do all we can to live up to [the agency's] mission of managing and conserving America’s public lands, natural resources and cultural heritage; and honor the trust and treaty obligations to the nation’s 574 federally recognized Indian tribes.
 My hope is that future generations will look back on THIS history and say that we did some things right.

 Could you elaborate on those treaty obligations?

 When Europeans first came to this continent in the late 1400s, there were thousands of Indian tribes who had lived here for millennia.
-Once it became apparent that this was a continent the Europeans wanted to essentially take over, they commenced to take land away from tribes.
+Once it became apparent that this was a continent the Europeans wanted to essentially take over, they commenced taking land away from tribes.
 In that process, many treaties, executive orders, acts of Congress were made—between various tribes and the United States—that work to displace Native Americans from their ancestral homelands.
-Today, the U.S. federal government still has an obligation to live up to all of those treaties, those executive orders, those acts of Congress, to ensure that tribal nations can thrive, that their children can be educated, that they have housing to live in and that we are working to help them with their economic development.
+Today, the U.S. federal government still has an obligation to live up to all of those treaties, those executive orders, and those acts of Congress, to ensure that tribal nations can thrive, that their children can be educated, that they have housing to live in and that we are working to help them with their economic development.

 Are there any historical events or policies you look to for inspiration or lessons?